 Need it dairy free?
 Replace regular sour cream with dairy-free sour cream and use dairy-free parmesan in place of cotija cheese.

-More appetizer recipes you might like:
+More corn recipes you might like:

-- Black Bean, Corn & Avocado Salsa
+- Black Bean Corn & Avocado Salsa

 [Made one of my recipes?
 Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
 I love seeing what you create!]

 - 4 cups fresh corn kernels, (about 4 cobs)*

 - 1 4oz can diced green chilis, drained and rinsed (I use hot chiles)

 - ¼ Tbsp + 2 Tbsp cilantro, chopped

 - 1 jalapeno, deseeded & finely chopped